 Being a nurse is emotionally rewarding.
 You make a real difference in the lives of the hurting and sick people you interact with every single day.
-The money can also be pretty good, if you find the right career path.
-To give you some goals, here are some of the highest paid nurses so you can decide if one of the high paying nursing jobs is right for you.
+The money can also be pretty good if you find the right career path.
+We’ve already talked about how much an RN makes.
+To give you some goals, here are some of the highest-paid nurses so you can decide if one of the high paying nursing jobs is right for you.

 As a nurse, you can find quite a few jobs that pay pretty well, but which nursing jobs pay the best?